xvik/dropwizard-guicey/src/doc/docs/guide/test/junit5.md

 ## Dropwizard extensions compatibility

-Guicey extensions can be used with dropwizard extenssions.
+Guicey extensions can be used with dropwizard extensions.
 But this may be required only in edge cases when multiple applications startup is required.

 !!! info